This post was last updated on December 28th, 2022

-If you are looking for new games or virtual team-building activities that are both fun and engaging, then don’t look any further: A Zoom scavenger hunt may be the perfect solution for you!
+If you are looking for new games or virtual team-building activities that are fun and engaging, then don’t look any further: A Zoom scavenger hunt may be the perfect solution!

 This blog post will teach you everything you need to know about hosting a virtual hunt and how to set it up for your work team, your friends, or your family.

 We’ll also tell you why it’s such a great way to create a team-building exercise, give you some treasure hunt lists, theme ideas, free printable templates, and more.

 - 1. Create a list of items that other players will hunt for

 - General guidelines of the scavenger game to consider

 - 5. Discuss how did the search go, and relive the fun once more!